 Being a writer is fantastic, but improving your writing productivity it’s not always that easy.
 Sometimes it may seem to you that you are just not focused enough on your work or that you lack inspiration.
 Luckily, this is an issue which can be easily resolved.
-Here is a five-step strategy for improving your productivity, best freelance copywriter websites and giving your 100%.
+Here is a five-step strategy for improving your productivity and giving your 100%.
 Feel free to take a look and incorporate any necessary changes into your writing routine.
 Enjoy!

 Sometimes all a writer needs is a change of scenery.
 So, instead of forcing yourself to write in your home office every day, think about going outside for a change.
 For instance, you can go to one of the nearby internet cafes or coffee shops.
 You’ll get a chance to enjoy a cup of delicious coffee and maybe even discover that other people can inspire you and add a breath of fresh air to your writing.
+If you are worried that coffee may not be the healthiest option, think again!
+Recent studies are emerging to the health benefits of coffee.
 In case you get easily distracted by the noise, you can play some soothing instrumental music that will help you stay focused.
 It’s common knowledge that nature has many positive effects on our mind, so if you believe in its healing powers, why not go to the park and write there?
 You’ll probably find this experience super-relaxing and rejuvenating.

 Another reason why you are not as productive as you wish you were is that you don’t set realistic goals and then you always feel as if you were letting yourself down.
 So, instead of pushing yourself too hard and still not managing to achieve what you planned, start with more straightforward requirements.
 For instance, don’t expect to be able to write eight or nine hours every day since two to three hours of productive work is a much more reasonable goal.
 Additionally, it’s always advisable to keep track of how much you worked each day.